TheCityVault/compliant-real-estate-lead-dialer/docs/project_status.md

 ## **📊 Phase 4.0.3: Update Podio Master Lead App Schema**

 ### **Objective**
-Create the 10 new enriched fields in the Podio Master Lead App using the approved contract.
+Create the 11 new enriched fields in the Podio Master Lead App using the approved contract v1.1.1.

 ### **Implementation Approach**